 Technique classes are offered in most of the major dance forms listed above.
 In these classes, students work only on building a stronger foundation and technical skills in the dance form being studied.
 Technique classes do not perform in the annual recital.
 Competition dancers are required to take technique classes in addition to the performance classes above.
 Technique classes are for advanced and intermediate students only.

 Many of our instructors offer private instruction.
 To receive private instruction a dancer must also be enrolled in regular classes at the studio.

-Students who are interested in competition classes should indicate this when registering for classes.
 Competition auditions will be held in the summer and fall for those interested.
 In some cases, students may take competition classes with teacher recommendations.